 \subsection{Simple meta-features}

 The simple measures are directly extracted from the data and they represent basic information about the dataset.
-They are the simplest set of measures in terms of definition and computational cost \citep{Michie1994, Castiello2005, Reif2012, Reif2014}.
+They are the simplest set of measures in terms of definition and computational cost \citep{Castiello2005,Michie1994,Reif2012,Reif2014}.
 Table \ref{tab:simple} presents these measures.
 They are computed directly, free of hyperparameters and deterministic.
-Semantically, the measures represent concepts related to the number of predictive attributes, instances or target classes.
+Semantically, the measures represent concepts related to the number of predictive attributes, instances, target classes and missing values.

 The measures related to attributes are: number of attributes (\emph{nrAttr}); number of binary attributes (\emph{nrBin}); number of categorical attributes (\emph{nrCat}); number of numeric attributes (\emph{nrNum}); proportion of categorical versus numeric attributes (\emph{catToNum}) and vice-versa (\emph{numToCat}).
-The last two can generate an error when the dataset does not have one of the related types.
-Variations like proportion of categorical \citep{Brazdil1994} and numeric \citep{Kalousis2001a} attributes are obtained by dividing the respective original measure by the number of attributes.
+These measures are relevant to characterize the main aspects of a dataset, providing information that can support the choice of a data set for a particular learning task.

-The \emph{nrInst} indicates the number of instances and it is the only measure related exclusively to the instances.
+The number of instances (\emph{nrInst}) and the number of classes (\emph{nrClass}) by themselves do not provide much information since they indicate the dataset size and its label diversity.
+However, when combined with the \emph{nrAttr}, different simple concepts can be captured.
 The measures \emph{attrToInst} and \emph{instToAttr} represent the dimensionality and sparsity of the data, respectively.
-Concerning the target feature, related measures are the number of classes (\emph{nrClass}) and the frequency of instances of a given class (\emph{freqClass}).
+The latter is a potential indicator for overfitting when its value is too small, a learning model may take into account irrelevant details in the training data, resulting in poor generalization~\citep{Kuba2002}; the number of classes per attribute (\emph{classToAttr}) and instances per classes (\emph{instToClass}) relate properties of the dataset to the target attribute distribution.

-Other simple measures related to defective records like the number of attributes and instances with missing values \citep{Feurer2014, Kalousis1999, Brazdil1994} were not reported, since almost all subsequent measures are unable to deal with missing information.
-Whereas, Section \ref{subsec:datatype} discusses how some characterization measures are affected by the presence of missing values in the original datasets.
+Still concerning the target attribute, the frequency of instances in each class (\emph{freqClass}) allows the extraction of relevant measures, e.g. frequency of proportion of majority and minority class \citep{Ali2006}, default accuracy/error \citep{Peng2002} and standard deviation of the class distribution \citep{Lindner1999}.
+When combined with summarization functions, it can describe imbalanced learning scenarios.